Jill L. Caviglia-Harris

 natural resource economics and teaching economics.

-My research is focused on understanding the nexus between land use change and welfare in the Brazilian Amazon.
-My approach includes the collection and analysis of survey, GIS, and remote sensing data at the household level to create a spatial panel used to investigate multiple issues as they relate to welfare and deforestation trajectories over time.
-A second dimension of my research includes an investigation of teaching approaches and program assessment.
-See my curriuclum vita and short bio for additional information.
+My research is focused on understanding the tradeoffs that exist between development and deforestation in the Brazilian Amazon.
+My approach includes the collection and analysis of survey, geographical information systems (GIS), and remote sensing data to investigate multiple issues as they relate to welfare, poverty and land cover/land use trajectories over time.
+A second dimension of my research includes an investigation of teaching approaches and methods to improve student achievement.
+See my curriculum vitae and short bio for additional information.

-I am currently involved in the project "Living with Deforestation: Analyzing Transformations in Welfare and Land Use on an Old Amazonian Frontier," NSF Project SES-0752936 (2008-2011)" This collaborative research project administered with Erin Sills, Department of Forestry and Natural Resources, North Carolina State University, and Dar Roberts, Geography Department, University of California, Santa Barbara includes the establishment of a spatially referenced four-period panel.
+I am currently involved in the project "Living with Deforestation: Analyzing Transformations in Welfare and Land Use on an Old Amazonian Frontier," NSF Project SES-0752936 (2008-2012)" This collaborative research project directed with Erin Sills, Department of Forestry and Natural Resources, North Carolina State University, and Dar Roberts, Geography Department, University of California, Santa Barbara includes the establishment of a spatially referenced four-period panel.

-The three period panel collected in 1996, 2000, and 2005 is available for download at the Inter-University Consortium for Political and Social Research (ICPSR)
+The four-period panel collected in 1996, 2000, 2005, and 2009 is available for download at the Inter-University Consortium for Political and Social Research (ICPSR)